 The scorecard highlights the variability that can exist in active performance over short time frames, while underscoring the consistently poor results over longer measurement periods.
-For example, more than half of Large Cap Value funds beat the S&P 500 Value Index in 2018, and an impressive 85% of Mid-Cap Growth funds beat the S&P Mid-Cap 400 Growth Index.
-No other categories saw outperformance by more than 50% of constituent funds in 2018.
-In the 18 years of data covered by the scorecard, the number of categories showing average outperformance ranged from 10 out of 13 (in 2009) to zero out of 13 (three times).
+For example, an impressive 83% of Mid-Cap Growth funds and 86% of Small-Cap Growth funds beat their respective indexes in 2020.
+Five other categories also saw outperformance, albeit less dramatic, by more than 50% of constituent funds in 2020.
+In the 20 years of data covered by the scorecard, the number of categories showing average outperformance ranged from 10 out of 13 (in 2009) to zero out of 13 (three times).
 Though this can hardly be considered a rousing success, it does show at least some potential for short-term excess returns.

 Unfortunately for active managers, the evidence beyond a 1-year measurement period becomes progressively more dismal as time increases.
-Over the 3, 5, 10, and 15-year measurement periods, none of the 13 categories saw more than 50% of funds outperform, and results in many cases were far worse.
-For example, over the 15-year period, an astounding 95% of Large Cap Growth funds trailed the S&P 500 Growth Index.
-Incredibly, the best-performing category over the 15-year period was Large-Cap Value, where “only” 79% of funds trailed the benchmark!
+Over the 5-year measurement period, only two of the 13 categories generated outperformance by more than 50% of funds, and none did so for the 10 and 20-year periods.
+The results in many cases were far worse.
+For example, over the 20-year period, an astounding 96% of Large Cap Growth funds trailed the S&P 500 Growth Index.
+Incredibly, the best-performing category over the 20-year period was Small-Cap Value, where “only” 76% of funds trailed the benchmark!